This article is part of a series created in partnership with SiteGround. Thank you for supporting the partners who make SitePoint possible.

 The browser now knows that the

 future-image.jpg image is going to be needed soon, so it can prefetch it and store it locally in the cache.
-At that point, because the browser will have already done the time-consuming work of downloading the resource in the background, the benefit of this technique consists of super-fast rendering as soon as users click to access the relevant page requiring
+At that point, because the browser will have already done the time-consuming work of downloading the resource in the background, the benefit of this technique consists in super-fast rendering as soon as users click to access the relevant page requiring

 Link prefetching is great at creating the perception of a fast-loading website, but it’s a much more expensive operation than DNS-prefetching.
 If users never access the page which needs the prefetched asset, the browser will have downloaded unnecessary data and clogged up its cache.